Audition And Portfolio Day Requirements

 School of Art & Design Portfolio Requirements

-Portfolios for incoming students must be uploaded through the program application for consideration in the studio arts programs.
+Portfolios for incoming students must be uploaded through the program application for admissions consideration in the studio arts programs.
 To receive scholarship consideration, students must also attend a Portfolio Review Day or meet with faculty on campus for a private portfolio review.